zhanglizhe/druid/docs/content/querying/lookups.md

 If there is an error while trying to delete a lookup from a node (or if a node is down when the coordinator is propagating the config), the delete is not attempted again.
 In such a case it is possible that a node has lookups that are no longer managed by the coordinator.

 ## Bulk update
 Lookups can be updated in bulk by posting a JSON object to `/druid/coordinator/v1/lookups`.
-The format of the json object is as follwos:
+The format of the json object is as follows:

 ```json